By Georgianna Pisano-Goetz ’15, Contributing Writer

 Since the WiiU was released in November 2012, Nintendo has faced a loss of over $240 million in expected profits.
 The most recent console has not done nearly as well as anticipated and the result is Nintendo’s largest profit decline in nearly 13 years.

-Many different factors contributed to the low performance of the WiiU system, including gamers migrating to mobile devices.
+Many different factors contributed to the low performance of the WiiU system, including gamers migrating to mobile devices so they can play games that pay you instead.
 Given the changing landscape of gaming in the modern age, Nintendo President Satoru Iwata consented that the company is flirting with new business models.

 President Sarturo said on Friday, “We are thinking about a new business structure.
 Given the expansion of smart devices, we are naturally studying how smart devices can be used to grow the game-player business.
 It’s not as simple as enabling Mario to move on a smartphone.”